Association of British Scrabble Players

 The Association of British Scrabble Players oversees competitive Scrabble in the UK.
-It was formed in 1987 by agreement with J W Spear & Sons, the game's trademark owner, who were subsequently bought out by Mattel in 1993.
+It was formed in 1987 by agreement with J. W. Spear & Sons, the game's trademark owner, who were subsequently bought out by Mattel Inc. in 1993.
 It currently has around 600 members.

 The ABSP controls a rating system containing the names of over 2,000 people who have played in Scrabble tournaments around the country.
 The Association also maintains a calendar of these events, handles publicity for them and many other Scrabble-related events and actively pursues sponsorship and the development of tournament Scrabble in the UK.